Ale-JRD/Trads/content/post/index-T1.md

 In short, with the assumption that Astria Kingdom owned a really advanced magic civilization, there were plenty of possibilities that they had a way to find our whereabouts without us realizing it.

-「Under the assumption that this other world was the same size as the earth, it should be possible to get the estimation of our current position based on the environment and star.」
+“Under the assumption that this other world was the same size as the earth, it should be possible to get the estimation of our current position based on the environment and star.”

 I mean, the jungle tower had the outdoor theme complete with a starry night spectacle.